-With the most commonly utilized leader ability for Northern Realms being Uprising, it makes sense that Prince Anséis finds itself in most decks at the moment.
-Although this card can of course be utilized in other decks as well, its synergy with Uprising is notably strong.
+With the most commonly utilized leader abilites for Northern Realms being Shieldwall and Uprising, it makes sense that Prince Anséis finds itself in most decks at the moment.
+Although this card can of course be utilized in other decks as well, its synergy with these leaders is notably strong.
 The Prince can provide flexible removal of targets that are typically out of range of other removal options, which is very powerful potential.
 When boosted to 5 power, it may duel a unit that is up to 7 power without losing value.
 That is, it will provide the full 10 points of value.
+The value potential goes through the roof when paired with the boost and shield from a charge of Shieldwall, allowing us to duel a unit that is up to 15 power!
 When boosting by additional points, this threshold will increase, so always be sure to double check the dueling math before using the card!

 Bloody Baron (Legendary)

-While Bloody Baron can be viewed as more of a tech card, the points we gain on it reliably establish a reasonable point floor.
-When played in the Ranged row, Baron provides a Reset effect on a 7-point body, which can become a complete blowout against decks that boost heavily.
+While Bloody Baron can be viewed as more of a tech card tech choice, the points we gain on it reliably establish a reasonable point floor.
+When played in the Ranged row, Baron provides a Reset effect on a 7-point body, which can become a complete blowout against decks that boost card power heavily.
 Even when the matchup does not lend itself to a strong Baron play, we can usually extract decent value from the card through healing one of our own units or Resetting the boost from Tactical Advantage for example.

-Cursed Knight (Rare) / Radovid's Royal Guards (Rare) / Aedirnian Mauler (Rare) / Cintrian Enchantress (Common)
+Boiling Oil (Common) / Radovid's Royal Guards (Rare) / Aedirnian Mauler (Rare) / Kerack Cutthroat (Common)